Home Royals King Charles

-It’s been a busy few years for King Charles and Queen Camilla.
+It’s been a busy few years for King Charles and Queen Camilla, and if you’re looking for the latest news on the royal couple, you’re in the right place!

-Since ascending the throne in late 2022, His and Her Majesties have been hard at work leading England and the Commonwealth.
+Since ascending the throne in 2022, His and Her Majesties have been hard at work leading England and the Commonwealth.

 Not to mention, there have been a few health issues within the royal family.
-For instance, Charles himself as well as Princess Catherine were diagnosed with cancer in 2024.
+For instance, Charles himself, as well as Princess Catherine, were diagnosed with cancer in 2024.

-If you want to stay updated on the latest news about King Charles and Queen Camilla, you’re in the right place!
+Read on for the latest news about King Charles and Queen Camilla…

 What’s happening with King Charles and Queen Camilla?